rds1983/DdsKtxSharp/README.md

 Thus utility class DdsKtxParser had been made to wrap that functionality.

-Simple code to load a DDS/KTX image
+Simple code to parse a DDS/KTX image
 ```c#
     DdsKtxParser parser = DdsKtxParser.FromMemory(data);